How to Plot and plan a novel

 To other writers considering this course: Daniel truly has a gift.
 He’s one of the most patient and encouraging teachers I’ve had."

-- Allison Saft, author of Down Comes the Night (forthcoming)
+- Allison Saft, author of Down Comes the Night and A Far Wilder Magic.

 I'm Daniel David Wallace, novelist, teacher, & PhD researcher